Now is the ideal time to get your affairs in order for the coming fire season.

 The Fire Act requires, among other things, that you have adequate fire breaks and firefighting equipment, but the goFPA or your broker can give you more detailed instruction on how the law applies to you.

 “We also advise landowners to take out umbrella liability insurance.
-It can expand your liability cover with up to R20 million to ensure your cover is sufficient.”
+This can expand your liability section by up to R20 million to make sure your cover is adequate and ensure peace of mind.”

 “Of course, knowing that you have adequate insurance also ensures peace of mind,” says Herman.
 “Talk to your broker and make sure that everything is in place, as it ought to be.”